Rosie Gaines: Solo

 Gaines recorded her first solo album, titled Caring, in 1985, followed by the 1987 album No Sweeter Love.
 Although neither album received much commercial interest at the time, both albums have subsequently been released in a digital format on iTunes.

-Following her 3-year tenure with Prince & The NPG, between 1990 and 1992, Gaines started recording her next solo album.
+Following her 3-year tenure with Prince & the NPG, between 1990 and 1992, Gaines started recording her next solo album.
 Several albums worth of material were recorded, and an album was set for release on Paisley Park Records under the title Concrete Jungle.
 However it was not released because of a legal battle between Prince and Warner Bros.
 Records, and remained unreleased until 2010.

 Starting over, Gaines eventually released her third solo album (her first post-NPG album) on Motown Records in 1995.
-The album, titled Closer Than Close, spawned the singles "I Want U" and "Are You Ready?", and included the song "My Tender Heart", a song composed by Gaines and Prince and featuring background vocals by Prince and long-time NPG collaborators The Steeles, which Gaines had earlier performed on The Ryde Dyvine TV special in late 1992.
+The album, titled Closer than Close, spawned the singles "I Want U" and "Are You Ready?", and included the song "My Tender Heart", a song composed by Gaines and Prince and featuring background vocals by Prince and long-time NPG collaborators The Steeles, which Gaines had earlier performed on The Ryde Dyvine TV special in late 1992.
 In 1995 Gaines also collaborated with Tevin Campbell on the song "I2I", which was featured in the Disney movie A Goofy Movie.

-A club remix of Gaines' song "Closer Than Close" was released as a single two years later, in 1997.
-The "Closer Than Close" remix was commercially very successful in the United Kingdom, where it peaked at number four on the UK Singles Chart,.
+In 1997, a club remix of "Closer than Close" was released as a single.
+The remix was commercially very successful in the United Kingdom, where it peaked at number four on the UK Singles Chart.
 It also charted on the Australian club charts and has appeared on numerous club compilation albums.
 The track earned Gaines a MOBO Award for Best International Single at the ’97 Awards show (beating the likes of P Diddy, previously known as Puff Daddy, R Kelly and Tina Moore), and inspired Gaines to record a follow-up club track, "I Surrender", which was released later that year.
-The remix of "Closer Than Close" is now considered a club classic, and has been re-remixed a number times since its initial release.
+The remix is now considered a club classic, and has been re-remixed a number times since its initial release.

 With her own record label Dredlix Records, Gaines strove to bring her music directly via the Internet.
 In 1997, she released an Internet-only album, Arrival.
 Limited to 2,000 copies, it was available exclusively through her official website.

 In 2003, she released her album You Gave Me Freedom through Dome Records in the UK.

 In 2005, Gaines provided her vocals for the single "Dance With Me", which was recorded by K-Klass and released on SUSU Records.

-Gaines released her album Welcome to My World for SUSU Records in November 2006.
+In November 2006, Gaines released her album Welcome to My World for SUSU Records.
 She also self-released the album Soul Survivor in 2013, which included 5 songs from You Gave Me Freedom alongside new and previously unreleased material.

-The compilation albums Essential Rosie, a 'hits' album of sorts, and Dance with Me, a club album that includes the singles "Dance with Me" (with K-Klass) and "Release the Pressure" (with Red), were both released in 2015.
+The compilation albums Essential Rosie, a greatest hits album, and Dance with Me, a club album that includes the singles "Dance with Me" (with K-Klass) and "Release the Pressure" (with Red), were both released in 2015.